FahadAlothman-fsd/Fruit-Classification-Model/README.md

 Handling Imbalanced data:
 Instead of balancing the test set of the dataset, the technique was performed on the entire dataset.
 Hence the accuracy of all the models is skewed and not admissible.

+# NOTE: THESE IMPLEMENTATIONS WILL BE FIXED SOON